Tashin2098/customer-segmentation-and-retention-analysis/README.md

 Churn status
 ```

-# Project Objective
+# Business Problem

-The objective of this project is to build an end-to-end customer retention decision-support system for telecom businesses.

-The system aims to:
+Telecom companies need to understand:

+- Which customers are likely to leave?
-- Predict whether a customer is likely to churn
+- Why are they likely to leave?
-- Estimate customer churn probability
-- Segment customers into meaningful groups
+- What type of customers are they?
-- Identify key churn risk factors
-- Recommend retention actions
-- Provide a deployable API and user interface for practical use
+- What action should be taken to retain them?